Farnham, NY

 Map showing the location of the Lake Shore and Michigan Southern Railway (“L.S. & M.S.
 R.R.”), Nickel Plate (“N.Y.C. & ST L. R. R.”) and Pennsylvania Railroad (“PENN’A R.R.”) station in Farnham, NY.
 Author’s illustration from a 1909 map from Historic Map Works.

 Farnham is a village in the town of Brant in the southwest corner of Erie County.
 The Lake Shore and Michigan Southern (New York Central) and Pennsylvania Railroad had stations in the village.
-The Nickel Plate Railway also passed through town but I don’t know if they had their own station, shared the PRR station, or did not service the village.
+The Nickel Plate Railway also passed through town but I don’t know if they used the PRR station or did not service the village.

 Pennsylvania Railroad